Skip to content

 SELECT item.id, item.name, it.id, ag.id, @SEEN_ID

-FROM bronze.items b
+FROM bronze_snapshot.items b

 INNER JOIN silver.items item ON item.blower_id = b.blower_id